fuykaa/fuykaa/README.md

 - ✨ I’m currently learning Data Science and Bussiness
 - 🤔 I’m looking for help with Phython and Panda
 - 📫 How to reach me: fuykaumrsnkdw6@gmail.com
-- ⚡ Fun fact: i'm so excited to learn about bussiness technology and i'm new at this
+- ⚡ Fun fact: i'm so excited to learn about bussiness technology and i'm new at this technology.
 <!--
 **fuykaa/fuykaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.